missionpinball/mpf-docs/howto/controller_hardware/wpc.rst

 -----------------------

-Since flashers in WPC machines are technically drivers (coils), they are also configured with the letter "C" followed by their number.
+Since flashers in WPC machines are technically drivers (coils), they are also configured with the letter ``C`` followed by their number.
 However, you add them to the ``flashers:`` section of your config, not the ``coils:`` section.
-This is done so MPF knows to treat them like flahers which are just pulsed, rather than coils which can be enabled and have other coil-light things that don't apply to flashers.
+This is done so MPF knows to treat them like flashers which are just pulsed, rather than coils which can be enabled and have other coil-light things that don't apply to flashers.